LeToNode/Play2.0-CN-doc/scalaGuide/Iteratees.md

 ```

-We can also create `Enumerators` for enumerating files contents:
+We can also create `Enumerator`s for enumerating files contents:

 ```scala